twome/pinguno/readme.md

 ## Further documentations:

 See the /docs folder in this repo for Markdown-formatted documentation.
+	- changelog.md: brief summaries of important changes between releases (commits to the `master` branch)
 	- bugs.md: the full list of known bugs
 	- hacks.md: currently-implemented hacks to be wary of
 	- roadmap.md: future development plans